 In order to answer, "What makes me an Engineer?" allow me to start with my childhood and reflect on key moments that led to my decision to go into engineering.
 I will later generalize to the type of person that typically enters this profession.
 When I was about three years old, my parents were concerned that I might be autistic because I did not talk.
 I struggled in social situations and preferred being on my own with building blocks or trucks.
-Anything with wheels or toys for building like for for your 7 year old boy were the most appealing.
+Anything with wheels or toys for building were the most appealing.
 I learned much later that I was considered a "non-verbal" thinker (more on that later).
 I did not do well in kindergarten or first grade and flunked second grade.
 I specifically remember my mom telling me that I was going to stay in second grade and my twin brother was going to advance to third grade.
 I was given speech therapy and slowly caught up to others my age, but it really was not until high school that I felt comfortable reading and comprehending words.
 What I lacked in social skills, writing, or reading was offset by considerable skill in making stuff.
 I built pretty amazing castles and boats out of wood blocks and LEGO bricks.
 While upbringing specifics will obviously vary from Engineer to Engineer, I have yet to meet one who wasn't master of LEGOS.

 The first time that I heard about engineering was when I was about ten.
 My mother told me that I would be a good one after I had fixed the back door of our AstroVan.
 It had two doors that opened like a refrigerator.
 There was a nylon strap that got disconnected from a steel bar that prevented the door from swinging too far.
 After fixing this and hearing from my mom, I thought to myself that engineering must be an easy profession.
 I was also a sort of family mechanic, setting up the new VCR, fixing the phone, taking apart the sewing machine and putting it back together.
 Being mechanical takes curiosity to understand how something works, along with the trial-and-error method.
 It is not only curiosity, it is the will to do something without help.
 My Mom would read the manual on how to connect the VCR and then she would worry.
 I didn't read the instructions, I just tried different plugs.
 It was actually very simple.